BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Declare any use of AI tools (e.g., ChatGPT, GitHub Copilot, Meshy) or pre-existing code.
 Specify the purpose of these assets/tools and how they were integrated into your work.
 > - Ensure you clearly distinguish between your original work and any external contributions to maintain academic integrity.

-# Next steps for the dev commentary
-* Inclusion of images, gifs and videos
-* Fill in research sections
-* User testing